Troubleshoot APIM requests and Ultra Tasks

 Pipeline issues

 Pipeline errors can occur for various reasons and at different stages of pipeline execution.
-Commonly, pipeline issues can fall into the following categories: runtime errors and Snap configuration errors.
+Commonly, pipeline issues fall into the following categories:

 - Runtime error: Runtime errors occur during pipeline execution.
-These errors may result from incorrect pipeline configuration, invalid input data, resource or permission restrictions, timeouts, memory limits, or version conflicts.
-You can gain more insights into pipeline execution by referring to Retrieve info about a task.
+These errors can result from incorrect pipeline configuration, invalid input data, resource or permission restrictions, timeouts, memory limits, or version conflicts.
+You can gain more insights into pipeline execution by retrieving information about a task.

 Policy issues